6.1 Grades and Performance

 - The student maintains through each semester of the academic year a minimum registration of at least 9 graded semester hours with a cumulative GPA of 2.7.

-- Students in tuition-paid status who have submitted their dissertations or theses (terminal programs) and need registration in order to apply for a degree should enroll in 799R (dissertation research) or 599R (thesis research) to meet the registration requirement.
+- Students who have submitted their dissertations or theses (terminal programs) and need registration in order to apply for a degree should enroll in 799R (dissertation research) or 599R (thesis research) to meet the registration requirement.

 - Note: Only students in candidacy may enroll in 799R.